Metromile Insurance: What You Need to Know

 According to the National Association of Insurance Commissioners, Metromile generated more complaints than other insurance providers of the same size.

-Which states is Metromile available?
+In which states is Metromile available?

 Metromile is currently only available in the following eight states.